jamesacklin/send/app/README.md

 ## Index Pages

 The index or home page of the site is home to the first page of posts from Dirt Rag, sorted by newest first.
 This index page contains a large hero header or "section header," a feed of posts, and some advertisements.
 Each subsequent page of posts follows the exact same layout and functionality, just with different posts.
-The index page is available though the URL route `https://www.dirtragmag.com/`;subsequent pages of posts are available at `https://www.dirtragmag.com/page/#`.
+The index page is available though the URL route `https://www.dirtragmag.com/`.
+Subsequent pages of posts are available at `https://www.dirtragmag.com/page/#`.

 ### Section Header